shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 ### You are the Boss of Continuous Integration

-If you are establishing your Tizen App Development Process on the base of [Continuous Integration](ContinuousIntegration.md), you will find useful integrating nunit.xamarin SDK via nupkg from the MyGet.
+If you are establishing your Tizen App Development Process on the base of [Continuous Integration](ContinuousIntegration.md), you will find useful adding nunit.xamarin and PCLStorage SDKs via nupkg from the MyGet.
 Configure nupkg repository source ```https://tizen.myget.org/F/nunit/api/v2``` and add the package ```nuget.xamarin.tizen``` version 3.6.1 or later.
+Similarly for PCLStorage, configure a source ```https://tizen.myget.org/F/pclstorage/api/v2``` and add the package ```PCLStorage``` version 1.0.1 or later.